 - Bake pie crust according to package directions and let cool

-- In a medium sauce pan add the sugar, cornstarch, salt and whisk together.
-Heat on medium low heat and whisk in the half and half and the egg yolks until smooth.
-Bring the mixture to a low simmer, continue whisking until it thickens to the texture of a custard about 5-6 minutes.
+- In a medium saucepan add the sugar, cornstarch, salt, and whisk together.
+Heat on medium-low heat and whisk in the half and a half and the egg yolks until smooth.
+Bring the mixture to a low simmer, continue whisking until it thickens to the texture of custard for about 5-6 minutes.

-- Poor 1/4 of the filling into the pie shell.
+- Pour 1/4 of the filling into the pie shell.
 Add one sliced banana and then another layer of pie filling followed by another banana and then the rest of the pie filling.

-- Cover with saran wrap and chill 4 hours
+- Cover with saran wrap and chill for 4 hours.

-- Using a stand mixer with the whisk attachment or electric mixer whip the cream, powdered sugar and vanilla on highest speed until soft peaks form.
+- Using a stand mixer with the whisk attachment or electric mixer whip the cream, powdered sugar, and vanilla at the highest speed until soft peaks form.
 Refrigerate until ready to use.